The classical education at Saint Benedict is characterized by four key elements:

 Saint Benedict School’s classical education curriculum can benefit almost any student, not just those inclined to academic pursuits.
 Children gravitate to the classical method because it builds on their natural intellectual curiosity.
 The classical approach nurtures students’ intellectual and spiritual potential, inspiring them to want to learn; it teaches them logic, reason, and critical thinking, showing them how to learn; and it holds up examples of good citizenship and moral and virtuous behavior, demonstrating why they learn.
 Classes are naturally integrated so students see the relationships between what they are currently learning in math or Latin, for example, and its relevance to what they have already learned in science or history.
 This natural integration gives students a greater understanding of their subjects and helps them to permanently retain lessons they learn, instead of just memorizing facts, repeating them for a test, and then forgetting them soon after.

 The classical approach was the dominant method for teaching for centuries up until the early 1900s.
 While many modern educational approaches have failed to educate students better than their predecessors, returning to the classical approach is about returning to what works, not returning to the past.
-What you see at Saint Benedict is a teaching system based on more than 2,000 years of experience.
-While students still learn the fundamentals – math, history, science, English, and theology – they also learn at the feet of the giants of history by studying the classical literature, language, art, music, and philosophy of ancient Greece and Rome and the long Western intellectual tradition that was built on their foundation.
+The oft-cited decline of modern education has prompted a renewal of classical learning.
+What you will find at Saint Benedict is a teaching system based on more than 2,000 years of experience.
+While students learn the fundamentals – math, history, science, English, and theology – they also learn at the feet of the giants of history by studying the classical literature, language, art, music, and philosophy of ancient Greece and Rome and the long Western intellectual tradition that was built on their foundation.

 A Saint Benedict Graduate